BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Meet the prompt
 {:.no_toc}

-Firstly we need to open a terminal as we did during the set-up steps.
+Firstly we need to make sure we have an open terminal as we did during the set-up steps.
-Mac/Linux users will notice some text describing your computer of the form

- `user@computer:~$`

-Windows users will see

-`MINGW64:~`

-or something similar.

-The terminal interface will look different as you browse around the room.
+The terminal interface may look different as you browse around the room.
 Here is an example of what it usually looks like in a Linux environment.

 Figure 1.
 The Terminal

 ![The Terminal](../images/1_bash_fig1_ubuntu_terminal.png)

 On bash you will have this `$` sign on most lines.
-The text before the dollar sign is called the “prompt”, which usually tells you something about your username, the current folder you are in, your remote computers name and other things that can be set.
+The text before the dollar sign is called the “prompt”, which usually tells you something about your username, the current folder you are in, your remote computer's name and other things that can be set.
 Because of this ability to manually customise the prompt, it may look different between computers that share the exact same operating system.

 The main point here is that all the bash commands you'll use in this workshop should be typed after the `$` where you should see a cursor flashing.
+Sometimes command examples you see on the internet (and maybe even here) start with this `$ ` followed by a code example.
+If you see this you can ignore it as this is just indicating where your command should begin, and there is no need to type it.

 The prompt is there to indicate that the shell is waiting for a task/instruction.
 The user defines the task by using the keyboard and typing in commands.